 In a recent CNBC interview, Jen Easterly, the director of the U.S. Cybersecurity and Infrastructure Security Agency, said that “the Log4jvulnerability is the most serious vulnerability I have seen in my decades-long career.”

-To fully understand why log4j is such a critical issue and why the FTC, in particular, is handling investigations and punishments requires some background on log4j itself.
+To fully understand why Log4j is such a critical issue and why the Federal Trade Commission (FTC), in particular, is handling investigations and punishments requires some background on Log4j itself.

 The Purpose of Log4j

 The reason Log4j has become so widespread is that it has a useful logging function.
 Think of it as a journal of the activity within a system or program.
 As such, it’s been integrated into numerous applications.

 When Log4j is fed a line of malicious code, in addition to trying to log the code, it executes it, as well.
 This unrestricted execution allows hackers to circumvent normal security measures to gain access and take control of a computer system.

 With most security vulnerabilities, the systems that could be infected are relatively few.
 Those vulnerabilities can still cause widespread damage, such as the Colonial Pipeline shutdown or the Target customer data breach, but they are easy to contain.

 Where Log4j differs is in how many programs and applications have used its code.
 From Amazon to Google to smart TVs to security cameras, Log4j can be found all across the modern internet.